jflaatsch/resetOpenDTU/README.md

 Required:
 -------------------
 python3      - commonly used coding language
-selenium     - website manipulation library for python crontab      - task scheduling tool to auto initiate the script chromium     - web browser (alternatives: firefox, chrome)
+virtualenv   - used to make a custom python environment for this project selenium     - website manipulation library for python crontab      - task scheduling tool to auto initiate the script chromium     - web browser (alternatives: firefox, chrome)